 Modules are the building blocks of your Course, and are what truly contain the learning content--think of a Module as an individual lesson.
-Each Module, whether it is viewing a video, reading a PDF, answering an assignment question, or taking a quiz, is strung together with other Modules to lead your Students through your Course.
+Each Module, whether it is viewing a video, reading a PDF, answering an assignment question, or taking a quiz, is strung together with other Modules to create the curriculum of your Course.

-Students can only access a Module if it has been added to a Course that the Student is enrolled in.
+Note: Students can only access a Module if it has been added to a Course that the Student is enrolled in.
 The exception is if you are using a Membership Plan, which has the options to allow users access to Modules.
 Learn more here: Creating and Managing Memberships

 In this article